 Unsafe conditions will always exist in the world around us.
-That being said, it is possible to eliminate the majority of the ones found in our workplaces in order to prevent injuries on the job.
+That being said, it is possible to eliminate the majority of the hazards found in our workplaces in order to prevent injuries on the job.
 It is necessary to not only recognize that these kinds of conditions exist around you, but also to take action to eliminate or mitigate them.
 This safety talk discusses common unsafe conditions and mitigation actions to address the conditions.

 Two Common Types of Unsafe Conditions

 There is an endless list of possible unsafe conditions found on the job.
 Two types that can be found in almost any workplace are slip, trip, and fall hazards and pinch point hazards.

 - Slips, trips, and falls are responsible for many injuries on the job year after year.
 Many of these incidents are a direct result of an unsafe condition.
 Objects on the ground are a common example.
 Other unsafe conditions that lead to slips, trips, and falls injuries include slippery floors, unmarked changes in elevations in walking surfaces, cluttered work areas, unprotected edges, open holes, etc.

 - Pinch points are also commonly found in workplaces.
 Pinch points are defined as any point where it is possible for a body part to be caught between moving and stationary portions of equipment.
 Pinch points can come in a variety of shapes and sizes.
 A couple of examples of unsafe conditions relating to pinch points are points of operation on machinery, unguarded moving equipment, and rotating parts.